joshfrench/radiant-page_fields-extension/README.md

-# Page Meta
+# Page Fields

-PageMeta adds editable attributes to your pages.
-These attributes can be found in the "More" drawer, along with the slug and breadcrumb.
-You can add, edit, and delete attributes much like page parts.
+Adds editable fields to your pages.
+These fields can be found in the "More" drawer, along with the slug and breadcrumb.
+You can add, edit, and delete fields much like page parts.

 ## Usage

-Currently, PageMeta only works on edge (Radiant > 0.9.1) due to some changes made to the core javascripts.
+Currently, PageFields only works on edge (Radiant > 0.9.1) due to some changes made to the core javascripts.

-When you install PageMeta and run the migrations, the __keyword__ and __description__ fields will be converted to page attributes.
-If you would like your pages to be born with a different set of default attributes, you may change `Radiant::Config['defaults.page.meta']`:
+When you install PageFields and run the migrations, all page __keyword__ and __description__ attributes will be converted to page fields.
+If you would like your pages to be born with a different set of default fields, you may change `Radiant::Config['defaults.page.fields']`:

-    Radiant::Config['defaults.page.meta'] = 'keywords, description, author'
+    Radiant::Config['defaults.page.fields'] = 'keywords, description, author'

 ## Meta tags